-- 1. From the tier base, choose Device Settings > Device Services.
-The Device Service Settings page appears. - 2.
+- 1. From the tier base device, select Device Settings > Device Services to open he Device Service Settings page. - 2.
 Select Enable Tiering as Base. - In the Base Secret field, enter the secret shared between the base and the tiered devices.
 This secret is required for the tiered devices to authenticate the base device.
-You will enter the same secret word for the tiered device. - 4.
-Click OK. - 5.
+You will enter the same secret word for the tiered device.
+Click OK. - 4.
 Enable the tiered devices.
-From the tiered device, choose Device Settings > Local Port Settings. - 6.
-In the Enable Local Ports section of the page, select Enable Local Port Device Tiering. - 7.
-In the Tier Secret field, enter the same secret word you entered for the base device on the Device Settings page. - 8.
+From the tiered device, choose Device Settings > Local Port Settings. - 5.
+In the Enable Local Ports section of the page, select Enable Local Port Device Tiering. - 6.
+In the Tier Secret field, enter the same secret word you entered for the base device on the Device Settings page.
 Click OK.